-The Agency for Healthcare Research and Quality (AHRQ) has created a supplemental default categorization scheme for the CCSR that can be used in analyses of principal (or first-listed) diagnosis.
+The Agency for Healthcare Research and Quality (AHRQ) has created a supplemental default categorization scheme for the CCSR that can be used in analyses of the principal diagnosis in inpatient data (starting with v2020.2).
 Under this default categorization scheme, each ICD-10-CM diagnosis code is assigned to a mutually exclusive category.
-In general, the default assignment is based on clinical coding guidelines,22 clinical input on the etiology and pathology of diseases, coding input on the use of and ordering of ICD-10-CM codes on a billing record, and standards set by other Federal agencies.
+In general, the default assignment is based on clinical coding guidelines, 21 clinical input on the etiology and pathology of diseases, coding input on the use of and ordering of ICD-10-CM codes on a billing record, and standards set by other Federal agencies.